Solar Power17 min read----Updated

 Common Mistakes to Avoid

-3. Ignoring seasonal differences: Winter production can drop 50%
+3. Ignoring seasonal variation: Winter production in northern climates can drop to 20-30% of summer levels

-5. Poor battery maintenance: Properly maintain lead-acid batteries
+5. Poor battery maintenance: Properly maintain your batteries for maximum lifespan

 Using VoltPlan for Solar Design